-A decision will be taken on each EOI form within 4 weeks (depending upon the volume of applications).
+A decision will be taken on each EOI form within 3 weeks of the closing date (depending upon the volume of applications).

-Proposals approved through the EOI submission will be required to complete a full application (FA) with more detailed information regarding the proposal.
+Proposals approved through the EOI submission will be required to complete a final written submission with more detailed information regarding the proposals for scaling.

-From the point of call out, it is expected that it will take a maximum of 9 months for the application process to be completed, and a maximum of a further 3 months for a funding decision to be made.
-All money should therefore be committed by summer 2018.
+From the point of launch of the process, it is expected that it will take a maximum of 6 months for the application process to be completed and a funding decision to be made.
+Projects will then have a six month mobilisation period.